This Love (Taylor Swift song)

-"This Love" is a song written and recorded by American singer-songwriter Taylor Swift for her fifth studio album, 1989 (2014).
+"This Love" is a song written and recorded by the American singer-songwriter Taylor Swift for her fifth studio album, 1989 (2014).
 Swift produced the song with Nathan Chapman.
-An atmospheric ballad, "This Love" combines electropop, soft rock, and synth-pop.
+An atmospheric ballad, "This Love" combines soft rock and synth-pop.
 Its lyrics use oceanic imagery to describe the revival of a faded romance.

 After 1989 was released, the track charted on the Canadian Hot 100 at number 84 and the US Bubbling Under Hot 100 Singles at number 19.
 It was certified platinum by the Recording Industry Association of America (RIAA) for one million track-equivalent units.
 In reviews of 1989, some music critics labeled the song as a highlight of 1989, but others deemed its balladic production out of place for the album's upbeat sound.

-A re-recording of the song, titled "This Love (Taylor's Version)", was released on May 6, 2022, via Republic Records.
+The re-recording of the song, titled "This Love (Taylor's Version)", was released on May 6, 2022, via Republic Records.
 It featured on the trailers for the Amazon Prime Video television series The Summer I Turned Pretty.
 "This Love (Taylor's Version)" features an enhanced production quality, exuding indie rock tendencies.
-The re-recording is part of Swift's plan to re-record her back catalog, following the dispute over the ownership of the masters of her first six albums.
+The song is included as part of 1989 (Taylor's Version), which was released on October 27, 2023, and is part of Swift's plan to re-record her back catalog, following the dispute over the ownership of the masters of her first six albums.

-Background and release
+Background and writing

 Taylor Swift, an American singer-songwriter, had been known as a country artist prior to the release of her fourth studio album, Red (2012).
 Many of the album's tracks incorporate predominantly pop or rock musical styles, a result of Swift's desire to experiment with the genres.
 This prompted a media debate over the validity of her status as a country artist.
 For her next album, 1989, Swift decided to create a "blatant pop" record and move away from the signature country styles of her previous releases.
-She began writing songs for the album while headlining a world tour in support of Red.
+She began writing songs for the album in mid-2013.

 "This Love" was the first song that Swift wrote for 1989, and the only one that she wrote on her own.
 According to 1989's liner notes, she did so on October 17, 2012, when she was in Los Angeles.
 Swift initially envisioned "This Love" as a "fun, little short poem" for her personal journal; when she came up with a melody in her head, she opted to turn the poem into a song.
 To this end, she enlisted the help of her long-time collaborator Nathan Chapman, who worked with Swift on all her previous albums, to produce the track with her.
 "This Love" was the only song from 1989 produced by Chapman.
 The track was recorded at his Pain in the Art Studio in Nashville, Tennessee, and mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia.